Giveth/impact-graph/docs/powerBoosting.md

 ### project_power_view
 We have created that with this [migration](https://github.com/Giveth/impact-graph/blob/staging/migration/1662915983383-ProjectPowerView.ts)

+This view is like the above one, but calculates projects total power and rank them based on this value.
+We use it to join project query with to add this data and sort the result.

 We refresh this view with `UPDATE_POWER_ROUND_CRONJOB_EXPRESSION` cron job expression that is `0 */2 * * * *`
 means every **2 min**